Bordeaux - the great port of southwest France

 - By air Bordeaux airport is well served by direct flights from the UK and Ireland For details see Fly to France.

 - By train Bordeaux is accessible by direct high-speed trains from Paris Gare Montparnasse in about two hours.
 It can also be reached by direct train services from Biarritz, Toulouse, Marseille, Strasbourg and Lille.
-Timetables and tickets
+For timetables and online tickets, see Trainline.eu .

 - By car Bordeaux can be reached by car from Calais in between 8 and 9 hours via Rouen and Tours, and in 6h30 hours from Le Havre, via Le Mans and Tours.